stormy-stories-surf/PhotoPrep/README.md

 # PhotoPrep
-Bashscripts to prepare our photos before uploading by watermarking, compressing and deletinng metadata
+Bashscripts to prepare our photos before uploading by watermarking, compressing and deleting metadata.

-For This Tool Uses Imagemagick and Jhead pleas check if it is installes on your System.
+This Tool Uses Imagemagick and Jhead.
+Please check if it is installed on your system.

-If not please install
+If not please install:

 sudo apt-get install imagemagick imagemagick-doc sudo apt-get install jhead